 When you sustain an injury on the job, your first thought may be to turn to workers’ compensation for benefits.
 While workers’ compensation helps many people get the care they need, you may not know that you could have a valid work injury claim as well.
 In a workers’ compensation case, fault is not a factor.
 However, in a work injury claim, someone acting negligently needs to be the cause of your accident and resulting injuries.
 To prove negligence, you should have a trusted representative at your side.
 A Fayetteville work injury lawyer from McMath Woods P.A. will help show how your injuries happened because of someone else’s negligence.

 Our lawyers have experience in investigating cases of negligence in the workplace.
 We’ll carefully review your medical records and account of the accident to discover who acted negligently and how the accident cost you economic and noneconomic damages.
 While economic damages will cover items like hospital bills and lost wages, noneconomic damages include items like pain and suffering and loss of enjoyment of life.
-They don’t have a set monetary value attached to them, so having an attorney to review your losses and determine your settlement amount is the best way to get full and fair compensation.
+They don’t have a set monetary value attached to them, so having a work injury attorney to review your losses and determine your settlement amount is the best way to get full and fair compensation.

 Common Industries Where Work Injuries Happen